gary-boop/Chicago-Speed-Violations-and-Injuries/Report and Insights v2.md

 * *The 'Address' column is a calculated column made by combining 'Street No., Street Direction and Street Name'

+* *The color intensity denotes the number of 'Fatal and Incapacitating injuries' for those locations

 **References:**

 * [Chicago Speed Violations and Injuries - Tableau](https://public.tableau.com/profile/gaurav.hassija8030#!/vizhome/ChicagoSpeedViolationsandInjuries/Violationsbymonth?publish=yes)